MajorBreakfast/animated-pages/README.md

 - Pages aren't created lazily when they're needed

 `<iron-lazy-pages>`
+- Not animated
-- Lazy creation of pages is done through `<dom-if>`, thus templates cannot be used for multiple pages.
+- Lazy creation of pages is done through `<dom-if>`, thus a single template cannot be shared by multiple pages.

 ## Development
 To get your development environment set up, clone this repository and run `npm install`.

+### Visual Studio Code
+Install the `lit-html` extension to get syntax highlighting for the `html\`...\`` templates strings.
+(Note that this project does not use lit-html itself)

 ### Tests
 This project uses Web Component Tester to verify correct behavior across different browsers.